Squared Distance Function on the Configuration Space of a planar Spider with Applications to Hooke Energy and Voronoi Distance: Examples

 Assume that $Z$ is positioned at the center of the triangle.The global minimum of $\mathbb{D}$ is attained when $X=Z$, which corresponds to eight different configurations.

-There saddle points are of two types, with one leg is aligned ($12$ ones) and with two legs aligned (also $12$ ones).
+The saddle points are of two types: with one aligned leg ($12$ such points), and with two aligned legs (also $12$ ones).

-There are $12$ points where maximum is attained: one leg is aligned.
-We get $44$ isolated critical points and Euler-characteristic $-4$.
-Other choices of $Z$ (e.g outside work space) will reduce the number of critical points.
+There are $12$ points where the maximum is attained: one leg is aligned.
+We get $44$ isolated critical points and Euler characteristic $-4$.
+Other choices of $Z$ (e.g. outside the work space) will reduce the number of critical points.
 We will exploit this idea in the next example.